theCFDEngineer/CFD/Principles-of-CFD.md

 ### Pre-processing
 This stage includes the following activities:
 - Geometry preparation and simplification if needed, definition of the computational.
-- Grid generation, that is, subdivision of the computational domain into control volumes.
+- Grid generation (subdivision of the computational domain into control volumes).
 - Definition of physics models (turbulent/laminar flow, chemical reactions, compressibility etc.).
 - Setting of physical properties (density, viscosity, thermal conductivity, etc).
 - Setting of boundary and initial conditions.

-The majority of time spent by a CFD analyst is likely concentrated on pre-processing.
+The majority of time spent by a CFD engineer is likely concentrated on pre-processing.
 ### Processing
 This stage represents the running of the simulation.
 ### Post-processing